Interesting Indian Independence Day Information for Kids

-When and Why do We Celebrate Independence Day?
+When and Why Do We Celebrate Independence Day?

-On July 18,1947, the British had passed a law that stated that on 15th August 1947, India would become an independent country and would cease to be a part of the British Empire.
+On July 18, 1947, the British had passed a law that stated that on 15th August 1947, India would become an independent country and would cease to be a part of the British Empire.
 Thus, India gained its freedom on the latter date, and since then, every 15th August is celebrated as India’s Independence Day.
-It must be noted that the date of 26th January was still remembered and later became the date when India became a republic in 1950.
+It must be noted that the date of 26th January was still remembered and later became the date when India became a republic nation in 1950.

 Independence Day is celebrated in remembrance of the sacrifices that our leaders made so that we could live as free citizens and as the masters of our own destiny.

 History of Independence Day of India